boygao1992/bookCollection/programming-in-martin-lof-type-theory/ch4.md

-# The Semantics of the Judgment Forms
+# Chapter 4: The Semantics of the Judgment Forms

 canonical expressions (expressions on canonical form)
 - represents values